FAIRplus/the-fair-cookbook/content/recipes/interoperability/from-proprietary-to-open-standard-mzml-exemplar.md

 ```
 ````

-In the follow-up recipe, we will show how to boostrap the creation of an ISA metadata file from a bag of mzML documents.
+In the follow-up recipe, we will show how to bootstrap the creation of an ISA metadata file from a bag of mzML documents.
 But in the following, we'll show how to read an mzML file using a python library.

 ## Conclusion